gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

 next_section: recipe/test-driven-development
 prev_section: recipe/model
 pygments: true
-perex: Regardless of how much other things there are in the project the most important thing is to get some numbers out.
-Let's do it.
-With Ruby.
+perex: The most important goal for any project is to get some numbers out of it.
+Let’s do it, using Ruby.
 ---

 Analytics is all about numbers.
+Let's crunch some!

-Let's crunch it!
-The MAQL is a language that is fairly similar to SQL but it is aimed towards getting the data from the multidimensional system.
-You are **never** forced to talk about columns and specify joins explicitly.
-This is great, but again there are some drawbacks.
-Same as SQL, MAQL is aimed towards users more than machines which does not help for automation but there is one more caveat that make it hard to use even for humans.
-This will probably be a surprise to you
+Multi-Dimensional Analytic Query Language (MAQL) is a proprietary querying language for creating project data models and retrieving project data through them.
+Fairly similar to SQL, MAQL is designed to optimize retrieval of data from your projects.
+In MAQL, you are **never** forced to talk about columns or to specify joins explicitly.
+This is a great aspect of the platform.
+However, there are some drawbacks.

+Same as SQL, MAQL is intended to be more user-friendly than system-friendly, which inhibits automation.
+However, the following, which may be surprising to you, makes MAQL a bit more challenging for humans, too:

 {% highlight ruby %}
     SELECT SUM(Amount)
 {% endhighlight %}

-Is not a MAQL statement (even though you probably have seen this inside GoodData UI).
-The more correct (and what goes back and forth over the wire) is
+The above is not a MAQL statement (even though you may seen it in the GoodData Portal).
+The more accurate statement, which corresponds to what is transferred over the network, is the following:

 {% highlight ruby %}
     SELECT SUM([/gdc/md/132131231/obj/1])
 {% endhighlight %}

+This complexity is deliberately hidden from the end user in the GoodData Portal.
+For developers using APIs, the second command is reality.
+The URI reference to the object in the project corresponds to the metric Amount.

-GoodData UI does a great job hiding this complexity from you but this significantly complicate the use of MAQL over the API by "regular Joes".
-Ruby SDK tries to alleviate the situation with some tricks.
-It also gives you many tools to **programmatically define and deal with reports** and lays the foundations for **test driven BI**.
+Ruby SDK tries to alleviate the situation with some tricks and tools to **programmatically define and manage reports**.
+In fact, Ruby SDK lays the foundations for **test driven BI**.

 ###Jack in

-If you do not have a project best would be to create one by following our tutorial - [Your first project](http://sdk.gooddata.com/gooddata-ruby/recipe/your-first-project) so you can get predictable results.
+Before you begin, you should create your first Ruby project.
+For best results, please use the following tutorial: [Your first project](http://sdk.gooddata.com/gooddata-ruby/recipe/your-first-project).

-If you have a project created according to that tutorial you should have a directory where a Goodfile with filled in projec_pid is.
-If you call gooddata jack_in it will try to log you in and spins up an interactive session inside that project.
-If you do not have a project like that or you want to explore on your own you can always override the behavior by explicitely specifying the project yourself like (obviously the mileage may vary)
+If you created the above Ruby project, please locate the directory where a Goodfile is located, containing project_pid values.

+You may use the gooddata jack_in command to log in to the platform and to spin up an interactive session inside your example project.
+If you do not have such a project or wish to explore on your own, you can override the behavior by explicitly specifying the project yourself, as in the following:

 {% highlight sql %}
     gooddata -p project_id jack_in
 {% endhighlight %}

-So jack in your preferred way and let's look around.
-There are no metrics
+After you jack in, let's have a look around.
+From the tutorial project, there are no metrics:

 {% highlight ruby %}
     GoodData::Metric[:all]
     > []
 {% endhighlight %}

-there is one fact
+You should have one fact:

 {% highlight ruby %}
     GoodData::Fact[:all]